johnridesabike/re-blossom/README.md

 If you want to make your own changes, then it's recommended to fork the repository on GitHub and clone your forked version.

+The repository includes an [esy](https://esy.sh) configuration to support Merlin and OCaml LSP development environments.
+To use it, be sure you launch your editor with the `esy` command, such as `esy vim`.

 Install the dependencies:
 ```sh
 npm install